lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Why do we treat “the Grasmere Journal” as a distinct text with a title and clear bounds???
+I’m not convinced that it is actually A Thing.